-4.3.3.
 Cadmium accumulation in soils and its relevance

-It must be remembered that the environment of the basin has been a receptacle for high inputs of cadmium accumulated over many decades.
+It must be remembered that the soils of the basin have been receptacles of high inputs of cadmium accumulated over many decades.
 A major question, still to be determined, is the potential impact resulting from such cumulative loading.
-Stigliani and Anderberg (1992a) have estimated that the cumulative inputs to unpaved urban areas, agricultural lands, and forests over the period from 1950 to 1988 were 830 tons, nearly 4,000 tons, and about 1,500 tons, respectively.
+Stigliani and Anderberg (1993) have estimated that the cumulative inputs to unpaved urban areas, agricultural lands, and forests over the period from 1950 to 1988 were 830 tons, nearly 4,000 tons, and about 1,500 tons, respectively.
 On a per hectare basis the cumulative inputs were 420 g/ha for unpaved urban areas, 400 g/ha for agricultural lands, and 220 g/ha for forest areas.

 The objective of this section is to assess the effect of cadmium accumulation in agricultural soils.
 Similar analyses should be conducted for impacts on urban areas and forest lands.
 We selected agricultural soil first because of its direct relevance to the food supply and human health.
 Using the relation for sorption of cadmium onto soil as a function of the soil's pH and organic carbon content developed by Boekhold et al. (1990), we can develop a series of isotherms for the sorption of cadmium on soils with an assumed organic carbon content of 2%.
 Figure 8 shows the effect of pH on the sorption of cadmium on soils in a 0.01 M CaCl2 solution.

-FIGURE 8: Ratio of cadmium adsorbed and mobilized in soils as a function of pH.
+Figure 9 shows the effect on the cadmium sorption on soil as the concentration of other ions (for this case $CaCl_2$) varies.
+If we take the load which goes into agricultural soils and assume that the pH of these soils is relatively high due to liming (pH = 6), then because of the high fraction of Cd that is sorbed according to Figure 8, we can assume that almost all of the cadmium that was added to these soils is contained in the top 20 cm, or the depth of the soil that is tilled over.
+Nevertheless, there are some losses from crop uptake, surface runoff, and erosion.
+Taking these outputs into account it is possible to estimate the net buildup of cadmium concentration in agricultural soils since 1950.
+The results, shown in Figure 10, indicate that the average soil concentration of cadmium doubled in the time period between 1950, when the average concentration was calculated at about 350 g/ha, and 1988, when the concentration was about 700 g/ha.
+A concentration of 700 g/ha is equivalent to 0.23 mg/kg if we assume a soil bulk density of 1.5 kg/l.

-FIGURE 9: Sorption isotherms for cadmium on soil as a function of the soil's pH under varying CaCl2 concentrations, for a soil organic carbon content of 2% (Boekhold et al., 1990)
+Figure 9.
+Sorption isotherms for cadmium on soil as a function of the soil's pH under varying CaCl2 concentrations, for a soil organic carbon content of 2% (Boekhold et al., 1990).